Blake Shelton And Gwen Stefani To Hit The People’s Choice Awards Red Carpet Together?

 Meanwhile, Shelton hasn’t announced whether or not Stefani will join him on the red carpet for the People’s Choice Awards.
 Given how they have been spending more and more time together, there’s a strong possibility that Shelton will bring Stefani along, especially considering how he’s performing.

 As far as Stefani is concerned, Celebrity Baby Scoop is reporting that Stefani was spotted attending church with her three boys in Los Angeles last weekend.
-Stefani and her sons – Kingston (10), Zuma (8), and Apollo (3) – were seen making their way to church a day after Shelton and Stefani went shopping at Whole Foods.
+Stefani and her sons – Kingston, 10, Zuma, eight, and Apollo, three – were seen making their way to church a day after Shelton and Stefani went shopping at Whole Foods.

 The weekend outings come after Shelton and Stefani spent the holidays with each other and their families.
 The couple spent a romantic Christmas and New Year’s in California and looked happier than ever.